jhfeng0215/jhfeng0215.github.io/_pages/about.md

 # 🔥 News
-- *2024.12*: &nbsp;🚗🚗 Some works are on the road!
+- *2025.05*: &nbsp;🚗🚗 More works are on the road!
+- *2025.04*: &nbsp;🎉🎉 Our work "Actions Reveal Intent: A Causal-inference Hierarchical Graph Representation Learning for Preventing Fraud Behavior in Buy Now, Pay Later" has been accepted at SWAIB@2025!
+- *2025.04*: &nbsp;🎉🎉 Our work "Beyond the Match: Predicting Bilateral-matching Satisfaction with Multi-view Heterogeneous Graph Neural Network" has been accepted at SWAIB@2025!
-- *2024.08*: &nbsp;🎉🎉 Our work "[Optimizing Restaurant Customer Flow and Revenue with Real-Time Coupon Allocation: A Deep Reinforcement Learning Approach](https://aisel.aisnet.org/icis2024/data_soc/data_soc/9/)" has been accepted at ICIS 2024!
+- *2024.12*: &nbsp;🎉🎉 Our work "[Optimizing Restaurant Customer Flow and Revenue with Real-Time Coupon Allocation: A Deep Reinforcement Learning Approach](https://aisel.aisnet.org/icis2024/data_soc/data_soc/9/)" has been accepted at ICIS 2024!
   - Best Paper Nominee @ICIS2024
-- *2024.05*: &nbsp;🎉🎉 Our work "[Service Level Optimizing and Shared Bike Rebalancing Based on Multi-Agent Deep Reinforcement Learning](https://aisel.aisnet.org/pacis2024/track01_aibussoc/track01_aibussoc/20/)" has been accepted at PACIS 2024.